 01 of 03

-Make a Scrappy 16-Patch Quilt Blocks in a Square
+Make Scrappy 16-Patch Quilt Blocks in a Square

 This easy scrap quilt block pattern explains how to make sixteen-patch quilt blocks and surround the blocks with triangles to put the design instantly on point.

-Finished block size: 12" x 12" unless you use oversize corners
+Finished block size: 12-inch by 12-inch unless you use oversize corners.

-See page 3 for a sample quilt layout.
+See the third slide for a sample quilt layout.